tweag/HaskellR/doc/H-user.md

  2. the computations run in a special OS thread reserved for R calls (so called the R thread).

-There are two instances of `MonadR`, which are `IO` and `R`.
+There are two instances of `MonadR`: `IO` and `R`.
+Which instance one uses depends on the context: the `IO` monad in an interactive session, the `R` monad in compiled code.

-The `R` monad is intended to be used in compiled code.
+The `R` monad is intended for compiled code.
 Functions are provided to initialize R and to run `R` computations in the `IO` monad.

 ```Haskell
 runR         :: Config -> (forall s.
 R s a) -> IO a